-- For the Ten Mile Creek watershed (much of which is included in an SPA) buffers are defined in Chapter VIII. - For buffer guidelines in all other SPA areas, see this chapter (Chapter V).
+- For the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment (a portion of which is included in the 10 Mile Creek SPA), buffers are defined in Chapter VIII. - For buffer guidelines in all other SPA areas, see this chapter (Chapter V).

-B. Special Protection Area Wetland Buffer
+B. Special Protection Area Stream and Wetland BuffersBuffer

-1. Rationale for Expanded Wetland Buffer
+1. Rationale for Expanded Wetland BuffersBuffer

-A stream ecosystem includes not only the stream channel itself, but also the wetlands, floodplains, near-stream (or riparian) area, seeps, and springs that are linked to the stream.
+A stream ecosystem includes not only the stream channel itself, but also the wetlands, floodplains, nearstream (or riparian) area, seeps, and springs that are linked to the stream.
 These areas are important for maintaining stream water quality, water temperature, and biological integrity, as well as contributing to baseflow.
 Protection of these features is essential to the vitality and health of the local aquatic ecosystem by virtue of their function, diversity, size, or location.

-Expanded buffers for wetlands in SPAs satisfies the requirement for added protection of natural features that provide a continual supply of clean, cool water to environmentally sensitive streams.
-The importance of wetlands, springs, and seeps as critical components of the stream ecosystem, when coupled to the high intensity of surrounding development in the SPA, create the need for expanded physical protection of these resources.
+Expanded buffers for wetlands in SPAs satisfysatisfies the requirement for added protection of natural features that provide a continual supply of clean, cool water to environmentally sensitive streams.
+The importance of wetlands, springs, and seeps as critical components of the stream ecosystem, when coupled to the high intensity of surrounding development in the SPA, createscreate the need for expanded physical protection of these resources.

-All wetlands within Special Protection Areas will be considered for application of expanded buffers with the exception of certain created wetlands that are not hydrologically connected to a stream.
-The appropriate buffer width will be recommended by Park and Planning Department staff and will range from 25 to 150 be a minimum of 25 feet, with increases beyond the minimum based on the following factors: (a) the State Water Use for the watershed, (b) stream order, (c) the presence of steep slopes or highly erodible soils, and (d) designation as a wetland of special State concern.
+All wetlands within Special Protection Areas will be considered for application of expanded buffers±1 with the exception of certain created wetlands that are not hydrologically connected to a stream.
+The appropriate buffer width will-be recommended by Park and Planning Department and Department of Parks staff and will range from 25 to 150 be a minimum of 25 feet, with increases beyond the minimum based on the following factors: (a) the State Water Use-Class for the watershed, (b) stream order, (c) the presence of steep slopes or highly erodible soils, and (d) designation as a wetland of special State concern.
 Table 3 describes the appropriate wetland buffer widths after applying the relevant factors.
-See Table 7 in Chapter VIII for minimum and expanded wetland buffers in the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment planning area, much of which is included in an SPA (see Figure 11).
+See Chapter VIII for minimum and expanded wetland buffers in the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment planning area, part of which is included in the 10 Mile Creek SPA (see Figure 11).